5 OF THE MOST EXTREME PLACES TO VISIT ON EARTH

 Luxury touch: for an inviting accommodation, go on a short sail to the island of St Helen and stay at Mantis St Helena Hotel, a combination of historic and contemporary buildings, situated in the capital of the British Overseas Territory, Jamestown.

-5 – SALAR DE UYUNI, BOLIVIA – KEEP UP WITH SOCIAL DISTANCING: 5 OF THE MOST EXTREME PLACES TO VISIT ON EARTH
+5 – SALAR DE UYUNI, BOLIVIA – 5 OF THE MOST EXTREME PLACES TO VISIT ON EARTH

 Salar de Uyuni is the champion of extremes.
 Not only is it the world’s largest salt flat, but it is also the flattest place on Earth and, when the area is covered in clear water, the world’s largest mirror.